bjmorgan/py-sc-fermi/docs/source/migrating_to_v3.rst

 v2 calculation placed a defect at a substantial fraction of its sites, expect v3 to report a lower concentration for it.

-The two models diverge smoothly with occupancy; there is no level below which they are guaranteed to agree. py-sc-fermi emits a ``DiluteLimitWarning`` when a solved occupancy exceeds ``DefectSystem.occupancy_warning_threshold`` (1% by default, and adjustable).
-It is a heuristic prompt to check a result by hand, not a boundary below which the models agree.
-High occupancy is also where py-sc-fermi's dilute, non-interacting-defect assumption is increasingly worth questioning.
+The difference grows smoothly with occupancy, with no threshold below which the two models agree. py-sc-fermi raises a ``DiluteLimitWarning`` once a solved occupancy exceeds ``DefectSystem.occupancy_warning_threshold`` (1% by default, and adjustable): a prompt to review the result and check whether the dilute / lattice-gas defect model holds for your system.

 Breaking API changes